 - Medjool dates: these dates are much softer than normal dates.
-When you grind them in the food processor they dissolve into a chewy caramel-like paste.
-That’s what makes them perfect to sweeten these cookies.
+When you grind them in the food processor, they dissolve into a chewy caramel-like paste.
+That’s what makes them perfect for sweetening these cookies.

 - Ground flaxseeds: ground flax seeds are a crucial part of vegan baking.
 You can use them to make flax eggs to substitute chicken eggs.